 What a National Bookkeeping Firm Costs

-With a focus on bookkeeping, not payroll exclusively, you’ll need to confirm that the bookkeeping company you choose has payroll expertise.
+Bookkeeping is typically its primary service, so its bookkeepers may or may not have payroll expertise.
 Most do, but you’ll want to verify they’ve done payroll in your state and are aware of federal, state, and local HR and payroll laws.
-They’re also remote, so may not be available when you have a question, such as how to process retro pay.
+They’re also remote, so they may not be available when you have a question regarding certain payroll issues, such as how to process retroactive pay.

-Payroll software is a tool, it’s not outsourcing per se, but many offer full-service solutions with customer support.
+Payroll software is a tool; it’s not outsourcing per se, but many offer full-service solutions with customer support.
 Some of the newer payroll software is so intuitive that it might meet your needs.
-You’d purchase the software and have one of your own staff members input the payroll data.
-The software does the rest.
+After you purchase the software product and input the payroll data, the software does the rest.

-With payroll software your business would do some of the work yourself, like timekeeping and verifying data, but the software will process your data and calculate your payroll for you.
-In fact, some payroll software vendors like Gusto, have self-service options so employees can manage their own payroll needs, request time off, and even download year end tax docs themselves.
+With payroll software, you would do some of the work yourself, like timekeeping and verifying data, but the software will process your data and calculate payroll for you.
+In fact, some payroll software vendors, like Gusto, have self-service options so employees can manage their own payroll needs, request time off, and even download year-end tax documents themselves.

-We’ve reviewed some of the best payroll software vendors and recommend Gusto, as it’s low cost (only $39 per month plus $6 per employee per month) and provides full-service payroll processing, from new hire onboarding paperwork, to HR consulting, to year-end tax docs.
+We’ve reviewed some of the best payroll software vendors and recommend Gusto, as it’s low cost (only $39 per month plus $6 per employee, per month) and provides full-service payroll processing, from new hire on-boarding paperwork to HR consulting and year-end tax documents.

 What Payroll Software Costs

-If you ran weekly payroll for a company with 25 employees (both hourly and salaried) using Gusto for example, it would cost about $2,300 a year.
-However, some vendors offer fewer features or charge extra (pricing by number of payroll runs, or charging extra for year end tax forms), so it could run between $2,000 to $4000 for this size of company.
+If you run weekly payroll for a company with 10 employees (both hourly and salaried) using Gusto, for example, it would cost between $99 and $269 per month (depending on the pricing plan).
+However, some vendors offer fewer features or charge extra (pricing by number of payroll runs, or charging extra for year-end tax forms), so it could run more than $400 for this size of company.

 What a PEO Costs

-A PEO is going to be more costly than outsourcing payroll to a bookkeeper because you get a lot more than simple payroll processing.
-A PEO will provide HR, payroll, benefits and often, HR consulting services.
-It will cost an employer with a staff of 25 at least $12,000 a year or more, up to about $40,000 a year.
+A PEO is more expensive than outsourcing payroll to a bookkeeper because you get a lot more than simple payroll processing.
+A PEO will provide HR, payroll, benefits, and often, HR consulting services.
+It will cost an employer with a staff of 25 at least $12,000 to more than $40,000 total per year.

-So if you want the entire HR/payroll function outsourced, a PEO is a good value.
-It saves you from having to hire an HR, benefits or payroll person full-time.
+If you want the entire HR-payroll function outsourced, a PEO is a good value.
+It saves you from having to hire an HR, benefits, or payroll person full-time.
 Read more about our top PEO recommendations.

-A PEO isn’t super affordable unless it saves you from hiring an HR person as well as paying someone to do payroll. $12,000 a year is still less than hiring a full time employee to do this work.
+A PEO isn’t super affordable unless it saves you from hiring an HR person as well as paying someone to do payroll. $12,000 per year is still less than hiring a full-time employee to do this work.
 Like other outsourcing options, you may not have a dedicated resource available during atypical work hours (night shift, weekends).

 Why Payroll Outsourcing Services Make Sense